Pawhuska Divorce Attorney

-Contact Shoemake Law Office for a free consultation with our divorce lawyer in Osage County.
+Contact Shoemake Law Firm, PLLC for a free consultation with our Pawhuska divorce attorneys.
+We proudly serve all of Osage County, OK.
 Call us at (918) 380-3444 today!

 The length and complexity of a divorce will depend on whether you have an uncontested or contested divorce on your hands.
 An uncontested divorce is when spouses mutually agree to separate and agree on how to settle their disputes (e.g., child custody, property division).